How to Change Brake PadsUpdated: Jan. 23, 2020

-Changing front brake pads is simpler than replacing rear disc brakes, and if you have experience doing basic repairs the job will take about 4 hours.
+How to change brake pads is simpler than replacing rear disc brakes.
+If you have experience with basic repair brake pad replacement can be done in 4 hours.

 You might also like: TBD

 - A full day

 How to Change Brake Pads: Brake pad replacement

 If you’ve done some basic wrenching like replacing starter motors, alternators or even mufflers, you’re completely capable of doing your own brake job.
 We’ll show you how to do the front brakes on a late-model vehicle and get you up to speed on the newest techniques on how to change brake pads.
 Learning how to change brake pads takes about four hours and will save you about $350 in shop labor.